 A sacred tooth relic of Lord Buddha, brought from India in the 4th century CE, is still preserved in the Temple of the Tooth in Kandy.
 Every summer, there's a grand festival known as Esala Perahera (Festival of the Tooth), one of Sri Lanka's 7 best festivals, to honor the tooth.
 Learn more about this amazing festival: Kandy Festival of the Tooth.

-Elephant parade during the Festival of the Tooth
+Festival of the Tooth

 10. It is the first country in the world to have a female prime minister

-In July 1960, Sirimavo Bandaranaike, the leader of Sri Lanka Freedom Party, won the victory in the general election and became the first woman prime minister in the world.
+In July 1960, Sirimavo Bandaranaike, the leader of the Sri Lanka Freedom Party, won the victory in the general election and became the first woman prime minister in the world.
 She served the country for three terms before she resigned in August 2000 because of failing health.
-At the age of 84, Sirimavo Bandaranaike died of heart attack in the same year after her vote in the parliamentary elections.
+At the age of 84, Sirimavo Bandaranaike died of a heart attack in the same year after her vote in the parliamentary elections.

 11. It has the highest literacy rate in South Asia